-There are endless play opportunities outdoors, but some of our favourite ones that are easy to try are growing plants.
-Going on a nature scavenger hunt or make your bubble mixture to play with outside.
+There are endless play opportunities outdoors, but some of our favourite ones that are easy to try are growing plants—going on a nature scavenger hunt or making your bubble mixture to play with outside.

-Whilst playing outside, children are not only learning about the world around them, but it teaches them to think critically and make links between what they already know.
+Whilst playing outside, children learn about the world around them, and it teaches them to think critically and make links between what they already know.
 This, in turn, helps them understand new concepts.
 Give children time to think, talk and ask questions when you are outside together.

-The first five years of a child’s life are a vital time in their development.
+The first five years of a child’s life are vital to their development.
 And the characteristics they develop during this time will put them in good stead not only when they start school but for the rest of their education.